Signal briefing / Regional ISP

 Public references used for this article.

-• Internet registry recordThe RIPE NCC AS overview API endpoint confirms AS210682 is registered to A3PAY-AS PAYMENT SERVICE A3 LLC with no announced prefixes. (source risk: low)
+• Internet registry recordThe RIPE NCC AS overview API endpoint confirms AS210682 is registered to A3PAY-AS PAYMENT SERVICE A3 LLC with no announced prefixes. (source risk: low risk)

-• RIPE registry recordRIPEstat public page for AS210682 shows zero originated prefixes and provides registry contact information. (source risk: low)
+• RIPE registry recordRIPEstat public page for AS210682 shows zero originated prefixes and provides registry contact information. (source risk: low risk)

-• radb.netA RADb WHOIS query for AS210682 returns no route objects, indicating no operator-published routing policy. (source risk: low)
+• radb.netA RADb WHOIS query for AS210682 returns no route entities, indicating no operator-published routing policy. (source risk: low risk)

 The entity holds an autonomous system number in the RIPE NCC registry.
 Without any observed prefix announcements or public corporate presence, its current operating role is limited to administrative control over AS210682.
 Any future prefix origination would expand that role to active network operator.